jgmailly/jgmailly.github.io/_pages/other.md

 Since January 2018, I am a member of the [International Competition on Computational Models of Argumentation](http://argumentationcompetition.org) (ICCMA) Steering Committee.
 Moreover, from October 2019 to November 2023, I was the secretary of the ICCMA Steering Committee, and since November 2023 I am the president of the ICCMA Steering Committee.

-Since January 2025, I am a member of the board (*conseil d'administration*) of the French Association for Artificial Intelligence (*Association Française pour l'Intelligence Artificielle*, [AFIA](https://afia.asso.fr/conseils-dadministration/)).
+Since January 2025, I am an elected member of the board (*conseil d'administration*) of the French Association for Artificial Intelligence (*Association Française pour l'Intelligence Artificielle*, [AFIA](https://afia.asso.fr/conseils-dadministration/)).

 ### Organisation of events
 - Co-chair of the [Second International Workshop on Argumentation and Applications](https://argapp-workshop.github.io/2025) (Arg&App 2025)